 Rubella is a notifiable disease in all states and territories in Australia.

-Further instructions about the public health management of rubella, including management of cases of rubella and their contacts, should be obtained from state/territory public health authorities (see Appendix 1 Contact details for Australian, state and territory government health authorities and communicable disease control).
+Further instructions about the public health management of rubella, including management of cases of rubella and their contacts, should be obtained from state/territory public health authorities (refer to Appendix 1 Contact details for Australian, state and territory government health authorities and communicable disease control).

 Suspected rubella contacts

-All contacts of persons with suspected rubella infection should be identified, especially those who are pregnant (see ‘Pregnant women with suspected rubella or exposure to rubella’ below).
+All contacts of persons with suspected rubella infection should be identified, especially those who are pregnant (refer to ‘Pregnant women with suspected rubella or exposure to rubella’ below).

 Exposed healthcare workers without adequate proof of immunity should be excluded from work for 21 days from exposure or for at least 4 days after the onset of rash.60